syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 N> If both branch directions are same, **Yes** branch will be prioritized.

-### Custom Yes and No Branch Values
+### Custom Yes and No branch values

-The decision symbol will produce the two branches as output which will be Yes branch and No branch.
+The decision symbol will produce the two branches as output, which will be Yes branch and No branch.
 The output branch with connector text as either “Yes” or “True” will be considered as Yes branch and the output branch with connector text as either “No” or “False” will be considered as No branch.
-These Yes branch and No branch connector text values can be customized be using the `YesBranchValues` and `NoBranchValues` properties of `FlowchartLayout` class.
+These Yes branch and No branch connector text values can be customized by using the `YesBranchValues` and `NoBranchValues` properties of `FlowchartLayout` class.
 The following code example illustrate this.

 {% tabs %}
 {% highlight xaml %}